ucan-wg/spec/README.md

 Any other witnesses in the selected UCAN not issued by the same DID as the revocation issuer MUST be treated as valid.

+Revocations MAY be deleted once the UCAN they reference expires or otherwise becomes invalid via its proactive mechanisms.

 # 6. Implementation Recommendations

 ## 6.1 UCAN Store